Immigration FAQs

 The HIO is the primary U.S. immigration resource for international students and scholars whose visas are sponsored by Harvard, and we are committed to keeping our community informed.
 Our website provides information, resources, and important updates.
 If you cannot find the information you need, contact your HIO advisor and arrange a time to discuss your concerns.

-We will email our international student and scholar community regarding any updates, and we will post them to our What’s New page.
-We recommend bookmarking that page and checking back regularly for updates.
+We will email our international student and scholar community regarding U.S. immigration updates, and we will post them to our What’s New page.
+We recommend bookmarking that page and checking back regularly.

 Similarly, the HRI is a resource available to advise foreign nationals not present on a Harvard-sponsored visa.